 Tigers, Temples & Wildlife Adventure information and booking

 Search for tigers in their natural habitats, discover forts and palaces, revel in the beauty of Agra's Taj Mahal

 Have your camera at the ready as you hit three parks in 14 days for the best chance to see the elusive tiger in its natural habitat.
 From the scrublands of Ranthambore to the beauty of Bandhavgarh, your expert CEO and handpicked local guides will lead you through a wilderness home to the most exotic of wildlife.
 The world famous Taj Mahal and the rugged forts and palaces of Jaipur provide an intriguing blend of culture so that you come away with the essence of India.
 Along the way, our certified CEO will share with you the hidden gems that will have your camera’s shutter working overtime.

 - Day 1 Arrive Delhi

 - Arrive in Delhi at any time.
+Opt to book an arrival transfer with G Adventures and be picked up by Women on Wheels, a Planeterra-supported project.
+This program provides safe and reliable transport for women travellers, while providing a dignified livelihood for local women from resource-poor communities.
 There are no planned activities, so check into to the hotel (check-in time is 12.00 midday) and enjoy the city.
 In the evening you will meet your fellow group members to go over the details of your trip.
 Check the notice board to see what time and where the group meeting will be held.